Our Holiday Wish List

 Sara’s Book List

-As I mentioned in our “favourite things gift guide”, we read a lot!
+As I mentioned in our “Favourite Things Gift guide”, we read a lot!
 But that doesn’t stop me from having an ever-growing list of books I’d like to devour.
-And, happily, books make wonderfully simple gifts for any book-worm in your life.
-Here’s what’s currently on my “must read” list!
+And, happily, books make wonderfully simple gifts for any bookworm in your life.
+Here’s what’s currently on my “must-read” list!

 Household Wish List